barisberisbek/barisberisbek/README.md

 👨‍💻  I'm a computer engineering candidate who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.

-🏢  I am currently seeking an internship opportunity in backend development
+🏢  I am currently seeking an internship opportunity in mobile app & game development

 📩  You can reach me at barisberisbex@gmail.com